David Seymour: Regulatory Standards Bill

+Colonialism

+During his address at the political gathering on the eve of the 2026 Waitangi Day, Seymour made remarks defending colonialism in New Zealand.
+He said: "I'm always amazed by the myopic drone that colonisation and everything that's happened in our country was all bad.
+The truth is that very few things are completely bad."
+Seymour's remarks attracted boos and heckling from the crowd in attendance, with the Deputy Prime Minister dismissing his critics as "a couple of muppets shouting in the dark."
+Later, Seymour defended his remarks about colonialism, saying "it had been more good than bad, as even the poorest people in New Zealand today live like Kings and Queens compared with most places in most times in history."
+Seymour also defended the failed Treaty Principles Bill and expressed hope that it would become law in the future.

+Financial literacy

+In April 2026, Seymour proposed giving $500 a year to every Year 11 student to start an investment account.
+He suggested that the policy could be funded by deducting five percent (or $30 million) from the $600 million annual KiwiSaver subsidy.
+The cash injection would be accompanied by financial literacy education including assessments each term.
+Seymour said that "for a relatively modest amount of funding, we could give a generation a practical introduction to saving, investing, ownership and financial responsibility."

 Personal life

 Seymour appeared on the seventh series of Dancing with the Stars.
 He competed to raise funds for Kidsline, a youth telephone counselling service.
 His professional dancing partner was Amelia McGregor.
 Despite harsh criticism from the judges, he finished 5th.

 In an interview in 2021, Seymour said he would love to start a family and would "give up politics in a heartbeat".
 In November 2024, he announced he had been dating Alexandra Martelli, an Auckland property buyer for the last two years, adding that he was "effectively married to Parliament" which gets in the way of starting a family.
 They got engaged in 2025.

+During the summer holidays in January 2026 Seymour, in his capacity as Deputy Prime Minister, and Martelli visited the libertarian Argentinian President Javier Milei and Argentinian Foreign Minister Pablo Quirno.
+The two leaders also exchanged gifts and political tips and experiences.

 Honours

 In late August 2025, Ukrainian President Volodymyr Zelensky awarded Seymour the Order of Merit, Third Class for supporting Ukrainian territorial integrity and sovereignty, charitable activity and promoting Ukraine in the world.
 Seymour was one of 143 recipients of the Order of Merit in 2025, which included political figures from Portugal, Finland, Croatia and the Netherlands.